-The Housing and Development Team at the Combined Authority is working with officers in all partner local authorities to identify new schemes to come forward for support from the Affordable Housing Programme.
+In response to the withdrawal of the latter tranches of the devolved £100m affordable housing fund by MHCLG, the Housing and Development Team at the Combined Authority is working with officers within the Ministry to agree a new pipeline of projects which will attract further replacement funding from Government in order to deliver on the target of 2,500 additional houses started on site by March [2022].
+This pipeline is being developed in partnership with our constituent authorities to identify schemes to come forward for support from the Affordable Housing Programme.
 The Team is also building relationships with landowners, developers and housing providers to seek opportunities to influence, enable and accelerate delivery of new affordable housing across the Combined Authority area.